 - Looking to the Stars of Australian Aboriginal Astronomy

-Dr Wallace also theorized that people might litter because “they've come to believe that whatever they do, others will pick up after them”, just a sad sense of no responsibility.
-This thought is supported in the article by a veteran California highway patrolman who said in his twenty years-plus of pulling drivers for littering out their car windows “not once had an offender ever apologized once caught, they shrugged off the act as insignificant.”
+Dr. Wallace also theorized that people might litter because “they've come to believe that whatever they do, others will pick up after them”, just a sad sense of no responsibility.
+This thought is supported in the article by a veteran California highway patrolman who said in his 20 years-plus of pulling drivers for littering out their car windows, “not once had an offender ever apologized once caught, they shrugged off the act as insignificant.”

-Top image: Uluru, Australia is being damaged as 1000s flock to climb it before its closure.
+Top Image: Uluru, Australia suffered damage as 1000s flocked to climb it before its closure.
 Source: ronnybas / Adobe Stock

 By Ashley Cowie